antmicro/renode-zephyr-tech-talk/03-twister/README.md

 set(RENODE_UART sysbus.uart0)
 ```

-Also, the ``support/hifive_unleashed.resc`` was added to describe the Renode configuration for this board.
+Also, the ``support/hifive_unleashed.resc`` file was added to describe the Renode configuration for this board.

 ## Enabling Robot test in samples